Admissions - Application Information

 Admission to Graduate Studies

-Prospective student candidates interested in admission for studies leading to advanced degrees in the Biomedical Sciences Cluster (Cancer Biology, Immunology, Molecular Metabolism and Nutrition, Microbiology and Pathology/Molecular Pathogenesis and Molecular Medicine) must submit:
+Prospective student candidates interested in admission for studies leading to advanced degrees in the Biomedical Sciences Cluster (Cancer Biology, Immunology, Molecular Metabolism and Nutrition, and Microbiology) must submit:

 - A completed application.

 - Copies of transcripts uploaded directly to the application.
 At the point of application, we will accept unofficial transcripts as long as they are created on school transcript paper or have the school seal.
 An official transcript will be required of all students who accept an offer for admission.

 - At least three letters of recommendation from college or university professors who know the applicant's work well.
 Individuals who have been away from school for several years may submit recommendations from their employers.

 - Graduate Record Examination scores.
 GRE test scores are optional.
 If submitted they must be from within the last five years.The University of Chicago insitution code for the University of Chicago is 1832.

 - TOEFL scores are required for all international students.
 The English Language Proficiency requirement may be waived if the applicant studied on full-time status for at least one academic year (within the last five years) in the U.S., the United Kingdom, Ireland, Australia, New Zealand and English medium universities in Canada and South Africa.
 More information about institutional TOEFL/IELTS requirements can be found here.